Skip to Calculator

 The Path Forward

-The variables with the clearest evidence for further improvement are recognition speed and antibiotic timing — both of which are directly addressable with better education, screening tools, and clinical protocols.
-Use [the Kaiser Sepsis Calculator](/kaiser-sepsis-calculator) to bring structured screening into your clinical workflow.
+The variables with the clearest evidence for further improvement are recognition speed and antibiotic timing.
+Both are directly addressable with better education, screening tools, and clinical protocols.
+Use the Kaiser Sepsis Calculator to bring structured screening into your clinical workflow.

 For more on how this site's content is reviewed for clinical accuracy, visit our editorial methodology page.